 Business Payroll Tax

-All employers must report and deposit employment taxes to the Internal Revenue Service (IRS) throughout the year.
-At the end of the year, employers must prepare and deliver to their employees and file with the IRS a Form W-2, Wage and Tax Statement.
-This form reports wages, tips and any other compensations paid to an employee by the business entity, as well as the collection and deposit of all taxes withheld from the employee’s paycheck.
+All employers must report and deposit business payroll tax to the Internal Revenue Service (IRS) throughout the year.
+In other words, every employer must report the amount of employment taxes paid.
+At the end of the year, employers must prepare a Form W-2, Wage and Tax Statement.
+Next, they must deliver this W-2 to their employees and file it with the IRS.
+This form reports wages, tips and any other compensations paid to an employee by the business entity.
+Further, it reports the collection and deposit of all taxes withheld from the employee’s paycheck.

 Employers are responsible for the collection, reporting and depositing of several taxes.
-These include:
+These business payroll taxes include:

 Federal Income Tax